carrierwaveuploader/carrierwave-i18n/README.md

 # CarrierWave i18n

+Provides additional locales for CarrierWave, the classier solution for file uploads for Rails.

 ## Installation

-To extend CarrierWave with locales, add this line to your application's Gemfile:
+Add the following line to your `Gemfile`:

 ```ruby
 gem 'carrierwave-i18n'